Our new OPEN ACCESS scientific publication on the archaeology of Indian Ocean trade in the journal

 Watch our two new video featurettes Revolutions of Science, past and present: we explore recent technological developments in archaeology, and scientific innovations during ancient times.

 What we do

-Our research project is all about connections.
-By analysing archaeological records and databases, we wish to reconstruct the actual routes of exchange that were part of the widespread trade networks that connected the ancient Indian Subcontinent with East Africa and the Mediterranean region in the first millennium CE (in our bibliography we have listed our academic publications).
-Our project is rooted in archaeological evidence and interdisciplinary approach, and we also use our findings to ask bigger questions about connectivity in the ancient past.
-What patterns can we recognise from our statistical and interpretative research?
-What do these tell us about the connections between the many different cultures that met along these widespread routes of exchange?
+Our research is all about connections.
+By analyzing a wide range of archaeological data, we aim to reconstruct the routes and means of exchange that were part of global trade networks connecting East Africa, the ancient Indian Subcontinent, and the Mediterranean/Levant regions from ca. 300 BCE to the early first millennium CE .
+While our project is rooted in archaeological evidence, we actively seek out multi-disciplinary collaborations (incl. archaeometry, digital archaeology, heritage).
+Open Access knowledge sharing is an important part of our output.
+We use our combined findings to ask bigger questions about connectivity and culture contact in the ancient past.
+What can we learn about such complex processes from so long ago?
+How did such connections come into being between different cultures?
 How did this affect these places and the people who lived there?

 Through this site, we regularly update our news items by means of Vlogs, Blogs and news updates.
 We also welcome you to follow our progress and adventures on Instagram.
 All our Open Access publications are available via this site (Bibliography).